lukaszszymankiewicz/bookseller/README.md

 ISSUES:
  - [x] going back to main screen does not work (sic!)
- - [ ] inputting custom ISBN (not prepared) will sometimes block cool gif in the background.
+ - [ ] inputting custom ISBN (not prepared) will sometimes block cool gif in the background,
- - [ ] prolem message seems to be not initialised while quering for book
+ - [ ] problem message seems to be not initialised while quering for book.

 DONE:
  - [x] number keyboard to input ISBN number in it,